 Four Key Considerations for Stone Veneer Installation Cost

-Our cost calculator helps you understand the difference between material cost and on-the-wall costs, as well as the four key considerations that contribute to an estimate: job size, pricing, underlayment and labor.
+Our cost calculator helps you understand the difference between material cost and on-the-wall costs, as well as the four key considerations that contribute to an estimate: job size, material cost, underlayment and labor.

-The material used for underlayment helps provide insulation, moisture vapor flow and impact resistance.
 Underlayment material costs depend entirely on the specific needs of a project and the brand of materials purchased.
-More traditional stone veneer that uses mortar requires a WRB, a rainscreen, wire lath and a scratch coat.
+More traditional stone veneer that uses mortar typically requires a double WRB, wire lath and a scratch coat.
 Easy-to-install stone veneer only requires a WRB and a rainscreen—reducing costs considerably.

-Roughly speaking, labor costs can range anywhere from $5 – $12 per square foot on average.
-In addition to the installation cost, there are other circumstances that can impact pricing which includes resurfacing, replacing and removing.
+Roughly speaking, labor costs can range anywhere from $5 – $12 per square foot on average for traditional stone veneer and $1.50 to $3.50 for Easy-to-install stone veneer.
+In addition to the installation cost, there are other circumstances that can impact pricing which includes resurfacing, replacing and removing your substrate prior to installation.
 Some questions to ask yourself about your project:

 - Is the substrate already in place?
 If so, is the substrate load-bearing?